bethmurphy22/Murphy_Dissertation/README.md

 # Murphy_Dissertation

+% All .csv files were stored in a subfolder called res, so the pathname was always set to '.\res\' when loading data

 % series of files to simulate a reservoir according to an optimized operating policy

 Three operating policy functions developed